 Concentration is a classic memory-matching game that’s as fun as it is effective for boosting recall.

-- How to Play: Lay cards face down, and take turns flipping two at a time to find matching pairs.
-Improvised versions can be played with decks of cards or even handmade flashcards featuring pictures or words.
+- How to Play: Place cards face down and flip two at a time to find matching pairs.
+DIY versions can be made using photos or flashcards.

 6. Trivia Games